ozone-his/ozone-docs/docs/devs/e2e-tests.md

 });
 ```

-#### Simplified Explanation
+We observe that the test structure is broken down between a **setup**, the actual **test case** and a **cleanup**:

-**Test Setup**: Before the test, login to O3, create a new patient, and start a visit.
+**Test Setup**: Before the actual test, we perform some preliminary actions: logging into Ozone (with SSO), creating a new patient, and starting a visit for the newly created patient.

-**Test Case**:

-The core of each test case follows the Given-When-Then format (delineated here as Setup-Replay-Verification).
-We highly recommend this structured approach as it clearly delineates the setup of the test environment (Setup), the actions performed (Replay), and the verification of outcomes (Verification).
+**Test Case**: The core of each test case follows the _Given-When-Then_ format (commented out here as Setup-Replay-Verification).
+We highly recommend this structured approach as it clearly delineates the setup of the test environment ("Setup"), the end-user actions performed ("Replay"), and the assertion of outcomes ("Verification").
+In our example:

-- **Setup**: Navigate to the lab order form, add a new lab order, and save it.
+- **Setup**: Navigating to the lab order form, adding a new lab order, and saving it.
-- **Replay**: Go to the SENAITE and search for the client.
+- **Replay**: Navigating to the SENAITE HIS component and searching for the client by name.
 - **Verification**: Verify that the client's name is visible in the clients list.

 **Cleanup**: After the test, delete the patient created during the test run and close the browser page.

-## Best Practices
-- Write clear and descriptive test cases.
-- Utilize page objects to encapsulate page-specific logic and interactions for better maintainability.
+We Utilize page objects to encapsulate page-specific logic and interactions for better maintainability.